douglasjrosa/Mongo-DB-Backup-and-Restore/readme.md

-# Mongo DB Shell Backup
+# Mongo DB Backup and Restore

 Shell script for backing up Mongo Databases on a given server.
 You can have your Mongo Database backed up and compressed in a directory and filename of your choice.